-Table 6: Environmental Work Method Statemen Table 6: Environmental Work Method Statement Record Job Number: Date: Location: Warwick Farm Public School The following persons ackr The following persons acknowledge they attended an induction for the Works to be undertaken at the above location.
-Name Signature Date l acknowled dge that I have completed the above induction for the persons li sted above.
+Table 6: Environmental Work Method Statement Record Job Number: Date: Location: Warwick Farm Public School The following persons ackr nowledge they attended an induction for the Works to be undert aken at the above location.
+Name Signature Date l acknowle dge that I have completed the above induction for the persons li sted above.
 Name: Signature: Date: